janogale/RESI/JS/Day9/Session1/challenge.md

 5. Set a text content to paragraph the fourth paragraph,**_I am committed to Master JavaScript_**
 6. set the color of paragraph fourth to green
 7. Set id and class attribute for all the paragraphs using different attribute setting methods
+8. change the background color of body to `#663399` color

 ### Exercise:  2